svVascularize

 import pyvista as pv

-from svv.domain import Domain
+from svv.domain.domain import Domain

 # Create domain from PyVista mesh